 The Plan Generally.
 The District provides a post-employment benefit plan (the "Plan") to retired employees and their spouses, which is a single-employer defined benefit healthcare plan administered by the District.
 The Plan provides medical and dental insurance benefits to eligible retirees and their spouses.
-Membership of the Plan as of June 30, 2021 as identified in the District's audited financial statement for fiscal year ending June 30, 2021 consisted of 196 retirees and beneficiaries receiving benefits and 3,284 active Plan members.
+Membership of the Plan as of June 30, 2021 consisted of 196 retirees and beneficiaries receiving benefits and 3,284 active Plan members.

 Contribution Information.
 The contribution requirements of Plan members and the District are established and may be amended by the District and employee bargaining units.
 The required contribution is based on projected pay-as-you-go financing requirements.
-As identified in the District's audited financial statement for fiscal year ending June 30, 2021, for fiscal year 2020-21, the District contributed \$2,460,055 to the Plan.
+For fiscal year 2020-21, the District contributed \$2,460,055 to the Plan.